Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: Two-tone coherent modulation

-Moreover, the two-tone LDM can qualitatively reshape the Floquet band structure away from the BIS momenta in a way controlled by the relative phase $\phi_0^{(2)}$.
-We compute the Floquet bands in the first Brillouin zone for $\phi_0^{(2)}=0$ and $\pi$, using a common gauge for the $0$- and $\pi$-gap sectors [Fig.~\ref{fig4}(a,b)].
-For $\phi_0^{(2)}=0$ we find $(W_0,W_\pi)=(1,1)$, giving a total winding $W=2$, while for $\phi_0^{(2)}=\pi$ we obtain $(W_0,W_\pi)=(1,-1)$, yielding $W=0$~\cite{SM}.
-In both cases, the topology is specified gap by gap through $(W_0,W_\pi)$, and the nonzero $\pi$-gap winding highlights an intrinsically Floquet phase with no static analogue.
-Notably, at $\phi_0^{(2)}=\pi$ the net winding cancels, while the topological edge modes remain in the $0$ and $\pi$ gaps.
+The phase reversal is directly reflected in the Floquet band topology.
+We numerically calculate the Floquet bands in the first Brillouin zone for $\phi_0^{(2)}=0$ and $\phi_0^{(2)}=\pi$ using a common gauge for the $0$- and $\pi$-gap sectors in Fig.~\ref{fig4}(a,b).
+For $\phi_0^{(2)}=0$, we obtain $(W_0,\,W_\pi)=(1,\,-1)$, giving a total winding $W=2$, whereas for $\phi_0^{(2)}=\pi$ we find $(W_0,\,W_\pi)=(1,\,1)$ and hence $W=0$~\cite{SM}.
+In both cases the topology is specified gap by gap through $(W_0,W_\pi)$, and the nonzero winding in the $\pi$ gap highlights the intrinsically Floquet character of the phase.
+Notably, when $\phi_0^{(2)}=\pi$, the net winding cancels while topological edge modes remain in the $0$ and $\pi$ gaps.

-When $\phi_0^{(2)}=0$, $h_{F,y}(k)$ crosses zero between the two BIS at a momentum $k=k_c$, reversing the sign of the effective transverse coupling.
-This defines a topological charge of the effective Bloch field, where $h_{F,y}(k_c)=0$ while $h_{F,z}(k_c)\neq 0$~\cite{zhang2019}.
-We reveal this feature by measuring the spin imbalance $\langle\sigma_z\rangle$ after a two-tone LDM pulse.
-Fig.~\ref{fig4}(c,f) compare the two phase choices.
-For $\phi_0^{(2)}=0$, a node appears near $k_c\approx 0.4\pi$ and the dynamics at that point are strongly suppressed, consistent with a vanishing coupling, i.e., $h_{F,y}(k_c)=0$.
-For $\phi_0^{(2)}=\pi$, there is no node between the BISs and the dynamics near the midpoint show fast, damped $s$-$p$ oscillations.
-The response near $k_{1,R}$ remains nearly the same in both cases.
-Although the coherent two-tone LDM modifies the overall coupling strength, it does not produce a pronounced change in the measured dynamics at $k_{1,R}$ for our parameters, indicating that the observed contrast at $k_c$ is consistent with the emergence of the $h_{F,y}=0$ node for $\phi_0^{(2)}=0$.
+Away from the BISs, changing $\phi_0^{(2)}$ also reshapes the effective transverse field and could be extracted from the numerically calculated Floquet Hamiltonian.
+For $\phi_0^{(2)}=0$, $h_{F,y}(k)$ crosses zero at an intermediate quasimomentum $k=k_c$ between the two BIS pairs, reversing the sign of the effective coupling.
+This zero, defined by $h_{F,y}(k_c)=0$ with $h_{F,z}(k_c)\neq 0$, corresponds to a topological charge of the effective Bloch field~\cite{zhang2019}.
+We probe this feature by measuring the spin imbalance $\langle\sigma_z\rangle$ after a two-tone LDM pulse.
+Fig.~\ref{fig4}(c-f) compare the two phase choices.
+For $\phi_0^{(2)}=0$, a node appears near $k_c\approx 0.35\pi$, and the dynamics at that point are strongly suppressed, consistent with the vanishing coupling $h_{F,y}(k_c)=0$.
+For $\phi_0^{(2)}=\pi$, no such node appears between the BISs, and the dynamics near the midpoint instead show fast, damped oscillations between $s$ and $p$ orbitals.
+By contrast, the response near $k_{1,R}$ remains nearly unchanged in the two cases.
+This indicates that the observed contrast is tied specifically to the emergence of the $h_{F,y}=0$ node at $k_c$ for $\phi_0^{(2)}=0$, providing a dynamical signature of the phase-controlled restructuring of the Floquet bands beyond the BISs.